Home Weatherization Tips for Energy Savings

 - Replace old appliances with new energy efficient models.
 Look for the Energy Star label.

-- Install Compact Florescent Lights (CFL), which use 5 times less electricity, last 7 times longer, and produce less heat than an ordinary light bulb.
+- Install Compact Florescent Lights (CFL), which use 5 times less electricity, last 7 times longer, and produce less heat than an ordinary light bulb or light-emitting diodes (LEDs), which use 25 times less electricity, and produce less heat than an ordinary light bulb.

 - Install solar screens to eliminate solar heat through the windows.